 You could ask their opinion on a purchase you’ve recently made for your home.
 Or for restaurant and movie recommendations.

-These things helped show that you’re interested and what they have to say and hold their opinions in high regard.
+This will show your guest that you’re interested in what they have to say and hold their opinions in high regard.

 Those are the things that give people warm fuzzy feelings.
 It makes them feel included and comfortable.